rsalmei/clearly/README.md

 - ~~support python 3 (not actually tested yet, soon);~~
 - ~~split `Clearly` client and server, to allow a always-on server to run, and multiple clients connect;~~
+- ~~remove python 2 support~~
-- include a script mode, to call right from the shell;
+- include a script mode, to call it right from the shell;
 - any other ideas welcome!

 ## Changelog highlights:
+- 0.7.0: code cleanup, to support only Python 3
+- 0.6.4: last version to support Python 2.7
 - 0.6.0: supports again standalone mode, in addition to client/server mode
 - 0.5.0: independent client and server, connected by gRPC (supports a server with multiple clients)
 - 0.4.2: last version with client and server combined